Created on 11-20-2022 10:27 PM Edited on 04-29-2024 08:50 AM By Stephen_G

 Solution |

-The first step should always be running 'get sys perf status'.
+Run the command 'get sys perf status' to show in which area the load is present.
 The output will be something as below (depending on the number of cores the unit has):

-This is the kernel's own CPU usage, eg. process related to running the operating system (do not use 'diag sys top' at this point to further troubleshoot the issue).
+This is the kernel's own CPU usage, eg. tasks related to running the operating system (do not use 'diag sys top' at this point to further troubleshoot the issue).
+Typical reasons for a high CPU load in system space could be drivers in kernel space, kernel-based encryption/decryption, disk in/out, etc.

 At this point, run the CPU profiler, commands below:

-Now, check which process shows up on top in this output when the last command is run.
-That process is the problematic one and causes high CPU.
-If there is a doubt about its name, try searching for tickets or bugs around that process.
+Check which kernel function shows up on top in this output when the last command is run.
+That function is the problematic one and causes a high CPU.

 If nothing works, then try disabling one interface at a time to see which one brought down the CPU usage, most likely that interface was receiving high traffic.

 It can be helpful to run the CPU profiler as described in step 2.
 High softirq can point towards offloading issues and the profiler can give some insights.
-Below is an example with high softirq in one CPU core due to decryption/encryption not being offloaded.
+Below is an example with high softirq:

 Note: If CPU usage is high in system space or soft IRQ and there is high CPU usage in 'diag sys top', the latter command is giving false information.